akhealth/ProtoWebApi/README.md

 docker-compose up -d
 ./sql-seed/seed-local-databases.sh
 ```

+- If you make changes to the app, reload it with `docker-compose build web && docker-compose up -d web`.
+- Follow logs with `docker-compose logs -f`.

 **Note**: The SQL Server image requires 4G of RAM.
 You'll probably have to increase this limit in Docker settings.

 ### Docker on Windows